Eiengor/Shitcode_Robot_Dreams_2024/README.md

 - But secondly, a loop part is `C++` code.
 Which was written in some string.
 It runs a loop for cheking if number is a palindrom.
 And creates other operation.
 - And at the end, a print result part is `python` code.
+- It deletes created files after their running so a program starts with 1 only line and ends with it.
 Have fun!